daeyun/HTML5-to-do-list/todo/README.md

 ## Extra

-Doubleclick to edit item content and dates
+Doubleclick to edit item content and dates.
+The editing feature took a lot of effort!

 ## Sources